-We considered in this review whether taking the new drugs mepolizumab, reslizumab or benralizumab in addition to standard treatment (e.g. inhaled steroids and combination inhalers) are better than a placebo for people with asthma.
+We considered in this review whether taking the medicines mepolizumab, reslizumab or benralizumab in addition to standard treatment (such as inhaled steroids and combination inhalers) are better than a placebo (a dummy medicine) for people with asthma.

 Asthma is an inflammatory lung condition characterised by the narrowing of the airways, breathlessness, a tight chest and reduced quality of life.
-By the year 2025, there may be up to 400 million people with asthma worldwide.
-Mepolizumab, reslizumab and benralizumab are new 'anti-IL-5' treatments that may help to reduce asthma symptoms.
+It affects around 350 million people worldwide.
+Mepolizumab, reslizumab and benralizumab are 'anti-IL-5' treatments that may help to reduce asthma symptoms.

-Thirteen studies compared mepolizumab, reslizumab or benralizumab to a placebo in 6000 people with asthma, most with severe disease.
+Seventeen studies compared mepolizumab, reslizumab or benralizumab to a placebo in about 7600 people with asthma, most with severe disease.
 We summarised the results as they related to the occurrence of asthma attacks requiring additional treatment, quality of life, breathing tests, effects on a blood biomarker (the numbers of a type of inflammatory cell called eosinophils), and unwanted effects.

 We found that participants with severe asthma, who had high numbers of eosinophils in their blood, benefited from taking mepolizumab, reslizumab or benralizumab through reduced asthma attacks.
 There were small improvements in quality of life and breathing tests, but these may be too small to be detected by patients.
-We agree with international guidelines that say that these treatments can be added to standard treatment for people with severe asthma.
-However, we think that further research is needed to clarify some aspects, such as how to assess treatment response and how long to give treatment for.
+We agree with international guidelines that say that these medicines can be added to standard treatment for people with severe asthma.
+Further research is needed to clarify some aspects, such as how to assess treatment response and how long to give treatment for.

 Quality of the evidence

-Overall our study supports the use of anti-IL-5 treatments as an adjunct to standard of care in people with severe eosinophilic asthma and poor control.
+Overall this analysis supports the use of anti-IL-5 treatments as an adjunct to standard care in people with severe eosinophilic asthma and poor symptom control.
 These treatments roughly halve the rate of asthma exacerbations in this population.
 There is limited evidence for improved HRQoL scores and lung function, which may not meet clinically detectable levels.
-There were no safety concerns regarding mepolizumab or reslizumab, and no excess serious adverse events with benralizumab, although there remains a question over adverse events significant enough to prompt discontinuation.
+The studies did not report safety concerns for mepolizumab or reslizumab, or any excess serious adverse events with benralizumab, although there remains a question over adverse events significant enough to prompt discontinuation.

-Further research is needed on biomarkers for assessing treatment response, optimal duration and long-term effects of treatment, risk of relapse on withdrawal, non-eosinophilic patients, children (particularly under 12 years), and comparing anti-IL-5 treatments to each other and, in people eligible for both, to anti-immunoglobulin E. For benralizumab, future studies should closely monitor rates of adverse events prompting discontinuation.
+Further research is needed on biomarkers for assessing treatment response, optimal duration and long-term effects of treatment, risk of relapse on withdrawal, non-eosinophilic patients, children (particularly under 12 years), comparing anti-IL-5 treatments to each other and, in patients meeting relevant eligibility criteria, to other biological (monoclonal antibody) therapies.
+For benralizumab, future studies should closely monitor rates of adverse events prompting discontinuation.

-This review is the first update of a previously published review in The Cochrane Library (Issue 7, 2015).
-Interleukin-5 (IL-5) is the main cytokine involved in the activation of eosinophils, which cause airway inflammation and are a classic feature of asthma.
-Monoclonal antibodies targeting IL-5 or its receptor (IL-5R) have been developed, with recent studies suggesting that they reduce asthma exacerbations, improve health-related quality of life (HRQoL) and lung function.
-These are being incorporated into asthma guidelines.
+This is the second update of previously published reviews in the Cochrane Library (2015, first update 2017).
+Interleukin-5 (IL-5) is the main cytokine involved in the proliferation, maturation, activation and survival of eosinophils, which cause airway inflammation and are a classic feature of asthma.
+Studies of monoclonal antibodies targeting IL-5 or its receptor (IL-5R) suggest they reduce asthma exacerbations, improve health-related quality of life (HRQoL) and lung function in appropriately selected patients, justifying their inclusion in the latest guidelines.

-To compare the effects of therapies targeting IL-5 signalling (anti-IL-5 or anti-IL-5Rα) with placebo on exacerbations, health-related qualify of life (HRQoL) measures, and lung function in adults and children with chronic asthma, and specifically in those with eosinophilic asthma refractory to existing treatments.
+To compare the effects of therapies targeting IL-5 signalling (anti-IL-5 or anti-IL-5Rα) with placebo on exacerbations, health-related quality-of-life (HRQoL) measures and lung function in adults and children with chronic asthma, and specifically in those with eosinophilic asthma refractory to existing treatments.

-We searched the Cochrane Airways Trials Register, clinical trials registries, manufacturers' websites, and reference lists of included studies.
-The most recent search was March 2017.
+We searched CENTRAL, MEDLINE, Embase, and two trials registers, manufacturers' websites, and reference lists of included studies.
+The most recent search was 7 February 2022.

 We included randomised controlled trials comparing mepolizumab, reslizumab and benralizumab versus placebo in adults and children with asthma.

-Thirteen studies on 6000 participants met the inclusion criteria.
-Four used mepolizumab, four used reslizumab, and five used benralizumab.
-One study in benralizumab was terminated early due to sponsor decision and contributed no data.
+Seventeen studies on about 7600 participants met the inclusion criteria.
+Six used mepolizumab, five used reslizumab, and six used benralizumab.
+One study using benralizumab was terminated early due to sponsor decision and contributed no data.
 The studies were predominantly on people with severe eosinophilic asthma, which was similarly but variably defined.
-One was in children aged 6 to 17 years; nine others included children over 12 years but these results were not reported separately.
-We deemed the risk of bias to be low, with all studies contributing data being of robust methodology.
-We considered the quality of the evidence for all comparisons to be high overall using the GRADE scheme, with the exception of intravenous mepolizumab because this is not currently a licensed delivery route.
+One was in children aged 6 to 17 years; nine others included children over 12 years but did not report results by age group separately.
+We deemed the overall risk of bias to be low, with all studies contributing data of robust methodology.
+We considered the certainty of the evidence for all comparisons to be high overall using the GRADE scheme, except for intravenous (IV) mepolizumab and subcutaneous (SC) reslizumab because these are not currently licensed delivery routes.

-All of the anti-IL-5 treatments assessed reduced rates of 'clinically significant' asthma exacerbation (defined by treatment with systemic corticosteroids for three days or more) by approximately half in participants with severe eosinophilic asthma on standard of care (at least medium-dose inhaled corticosteroids (ICS)) with poorly controlled disease (either two or more exacerbations in the preceding year or Asthma Control Questionnaire (ACQ) 1.5 or more), except for reslizumab SC.
+The anti-IL-5 treatments assessed reduced rates of 'clinically significant' asthma exacerbation (defined by treatment with systemic corticosteroids for three days or more) by approximately half in participants with severe eosinophilic asthma on standard care (at least medium-dose inhaled corticosteroids (ICS)) with poorly controlled disease (either two or more exacerbations in the preceding year or Asthma Control Questionnaire (ACQ) score of 1.5 or more), except for reslizumab SC.
 The rate ratios for these effects were 0.45 (95% confidence interval (CI) 0.36 to 0.55; high-certainty evidence) for mepolizumab SC, 0.53 (95% CI 0.44 to 0.64; moderate-certainty evidence) for mepolizumab IV, 0.43 (95% CI 0.33 to 0.55; high-certainty evidence) for reslizumab IV, and 0.59 (95% CI 0.52 to 0.66; high-certainty evidence) for benralizumab SC.
 Non-eosinophilic participants treated with benralizumab also showed a significant reduction in exacerbation rates, an effect not seen with reslizumab IV, albeit in only one study.
-No data were available for non-eosinophilic participants, and mepolizumab or reslizumab.
+No data were available for non-eosinophilic participants treated with mepolizumab.

-All anti-IL-5 treatments produced a small but statistically significant improvement in mean pre-bronchodilator forced expiratory flow in one second (FEV1) of between 0.08 L and 0.15 L in eosinophilic participants, which may not be sufficient to be detected by patients.
+All anti-IL-5 treatments produced small improvements in mean pre-bronchodilator forced expiratory flow in one second (FEV1) of between 0.08 L and 0.15 L in eosinophilic participants, which may not be sufficient to be detected by patients.

-There were no excess serious adverse events with any anti-IL-5 treatment, and indeed a reduction in favour of mepolizumab that could be due to a beneficial effect on asthma-related serious adverse events.
-There was no difference compared to placebo in adverse events leading to discontinuation with mepolizumab or reslizumab, but significantly more discontinued benralizumab than placebo, although the absolute numbers were small (36/1599 benralizumab versus 9/998 placebo).
+There were no excess serious adverse events with any anti-IL-5 treatment; in fact, there was a reduction in such events with benralizumab, likely arising from fewer asthma-related hospital admissions.
+There was no difference compared to placebo in adverse events leading to discontinuation with mepolizumab or reslizumab, but significantly more discontinued benralizumab than placebo, although the absolute numbers were small (42/2026 (2.1%) benralizumab versus 11/1227 (0.9%) placebo).